davestearns/tutorials/src/crypto.md

 ```

 > [!TIP]
 > If you get an error saying "command not found," you need to install `openssl`.
 Go to your favorite LLM and ask it `how do I install the openssl command line utility on {OS}` replacing `{OS}` with the name of your operating system.
-If you get some other kind of error, check your version by running `openssl version`--if it's lower than 3.0, you probably need to upgrade.
+If you get some other kind of error, check your version by running `openssl version`---if it's lower than 3.0, you probably need to upgrade.
 > If you are totally new to the command line, you might want to go through [this interactive tutorial](https://linuxjourney.com/lesson/the-shell) to learn the basics.

 For those who are maybe new to the command line, let's break that down a bit: